 It’s now time to organize our dashboard to make it neater and understandable.
 From inside the component, click the last icon of the toolbar (see screenshot in Fig.7) to open the Node Usage and Layout window.
 Here you can arrange your charts, set position, dimension, and create groups.
 If you have created a nested component, it will be handled as a grouped visualization.

-Step 3: Deploy the interactive view as a web page
+Step 3: Deploy the interactive view as a data app

-You can also inspect the component's interactive view as a web page in a web browser.
+You can also inspect the component's interactive view as a browser-based data app.
 To perform this operation, you need to deploy your workflow to a KNIME Server instance, using the one-click-deployment.
 Do this by going to the KNIME Explorer panel, right-clicking your workflow and selecting “Deploy to Server…”.
 Now choose the desired destination and click OK.

 To visualize the dashboard, right-click the uploaded workflow and select Open -> In Web Portal.
 Your browser will let you execute the workflow and visualize the dashboard built by the component (Figure 8).